-BUTTON FUNCTION Rider Screen Press the Rider Screen button to access the customizable split screen menu system, access to ride data, vehicle status, and vehicle information.
+BUTTON FUNCTION Rider Screens Press the Rider Screens button to access the customizable split screen menu system, access to ride data, vehicle status, and vehicle information.
 Navigation Press the Navigation button to access Ride Command navigation features (if equipped), find directions, and look up addresses, gas stations, and other points of interest.
-Controls Press the Controls Button to access the INDIAN Badge Panel and additional settings.
-Device Manager Press the Device Manger button to pair a phone or headset to the Ride Command display.
+Controls Press the Controls Button to access the INDIAN MOTORCYCLE Badge Panel and additional settings.
+Phone Press the Phone button to pair a phone or headset to the INDIAN MOTORCYCLE Ride Command display.
 Audio Press the Audio Button to change the audio source, adjust volume level, and set radio presets.

-RIDER SCREEN
+RIDER SCREENS

-The Rider Screen is a customizable split screen menu system that provides unique access to ride data, vehicle status, and vehicle information.
-The Rider Screen also provides easy access to other often used features, such as Audio controls, Bluetooth features, and Maps.
+The Rider Screens are a customizable and provides unique access to ride data, vehicle status, and vehicle information.
+The Rider Screens also provide easy access to other often used features, such as Audio controls, Bluetooth® features, and Maps.